LizardByte/Sunshine/docs/source/about/installation.rst

       sudo apt install -f ./sunshine-{ubuntu-version}.deb

-..
-Note:: The ``{ubuntu-version}`` is the version of ubuntu we built the package on.
+.. note:: The ``{ubuntu-version}`` is the version of ubuntu we built the package on.
 If you are not using Ubuntu and have an issue with one package, you can try another.

-..
-Tip:: You can double click the deb file to see details about the package and begin installation.
+.. tip:: You can double click the deb file to see details about the package and begin installation.

 Uninstall:
    .. code-block:: bash